2021 – 2022

 Tuition and fees schedules are available and payable at the home college.
 They are subject to change without notice upon action of The City University of New York.

 Under the Board of Trustees' policy, all CUNY students are required to make progress toward their degree.
 The CUNY BA academic director is responsible for certifying that CUNY BA students are in compliance with this policy.
 Students may be dropped from the program for:

 - Failure to make progress toward the degree;

-Students admitted to the program provisionally (with cumulative GPAs below 2.50) will be academically dismissed immediately following any term in which their semester GPAs fall below 2.50 or immediately following any term in which they receive any incomplete grades (unless the student experienced extenuating circumstances for which he/she received an incomplete grade and can provide supporting documentation).
+Students admitted to the program provisionally (with cumulative GPAs below 2.80) will be academically dismissed immediately following any term in which their semester GPAs fall below 2.50 or immediately following any term in which they receive any incomplete grades (unless the student experienced extenuating circumstances for which they received an incomplete grade and can provide supporting documentation).

 Students admitted under the regular admissions policy who do not maintain the minimum cumulative grade point averages required by the program, or who consistently fail to observe other program or CUNY requirements or regulations, will be dismissed.

 Students who require a leave of absence for fall or spring must inform both the home college and the CUNY BA registrar in writing.
 Leaves are granted for one semester only; normally, no more than two leaves of absence will be granted during a student's enrollment in the program.
 Before resuming studies, students must complete a re-admission application at their home college in order to reinstate their matriculation status.